 I have systems set up in my home to help with this.
 They are called landing pad baskets, yeah I just came up with that name here on the spot - do you like it?
 Anyway, let me explain how this came to be.

-For my daughter, I have placed a basket on the landing of the stairs specifically for her stuff.
-There were so many small toys or other little things I'd find in various places of the home that it was hard to keep them all corralled or to carry them up.
-Now I just reach through the railing and place them in the basket.
-She knows to check it as she goes up to bed (if her arms aren't already full).
-Once the basket gets a substantial amount in it I advise her she needs to take the items to her room and put them where they belong.
+When my daughter was smaller, I'd have a basket on the landing of the stairs specifically for her stuff.
+There were so many small toys or other little things I'd find in various places of the home that it was hard to keep them all corralled to carry them up.
+I'd just reach through the railing and place them in the basket.
+She knew to check it as she went up to bed (if her arms weren't already full).
+Once the basket would get a substantial amount in it I'd advise her to take the items to her room and put them where they belonged.

-This accomplishes several things, (1) It keeps me from getting distracted having to take multiple things upstairs over and over again, (2) gives them a temporary home, and (3) set some expectations and rules around what is to happen with them
+When you look at both of these concepts I've shared, they both accomplish several things, (1) They keep me from getting distracted which is an immediate time saving benefit, (2) they give the "squirrel items a temporary home, and (3) they set some expectations and rules around what is to happen with the items.

-The battle once you get this system down is to ensure the little sasquatch puts the items where they belong in her room.
-Listen, we tackle one thing at a time...the goal in implementing this technique is to get the items in the rooms where they belong, or at least on the level where it belongs.
-You can then tackle the next phase if they get on the floor, yet not in the place where they belong.
+The battle once you get the system down that you create is to ensure you or the little sasquatch (I mean child/family member) puts the items where they belong.
+Listen, we tackle one thing at a time...the goal in implementing any technique is to get the items in the location/idea bucket where they belong, or at least on the level where it belongs.
+You can then tackle the next phase if they are in the parking lot or they get on the floor, yet not in the place where they belong.
 One step and one win at a time.

 Connect with Me: